apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 since custom servers and clients can be defined entirely in Python without any compilation required.
 You can see an [example Flight client and server in Python][8] in the Arrow codebase.

+As far as "what's next" in Flight, support for non-gRPC (or non-TCP) data transport may be an interesting direction of research and development work.
+A lot of the Flight work from here will be creating user-facing Flight-enabled services.
+Since Flight is a development framework, we expect that user-facing APIs will utilize a layer of API veneer that hides many general Flight details and details related to a particular application of Flight in a custom data service.

 [1]: https://grpc.io/
 [2]: https://github.com/apache/arrow/blob/master/docs/source/format/Columnar.rst